What is a Recovery Startup Business for Employee Retention Credit?

 To qualify for the ERC, a Recovery Startup Business must have experienced either partial or complete operational suspension due to government mandates related to the pandemic.
 Alternatively, a significant decline in sales can also make a business eligible for the credit.

-3. What is the maximum amount that a business can claim for the ERC?
+3. What is the maximum amount a business can claim for the ERC?

 A Recovery Startup Business can claim a maximum of $50,000 from the ERC.